Today’s Post by Joe Farace

 How I made this photo: This classic Bentley was photographed with my old Canon EOS-1D Mark II N and 28-105mm f/3.5-4.5 II USM lens and an exposure of 1/160 sec at f/7.1 and ISO 200.
 The wonderfully useful EF 28-105mm f/3.5-4.5 II USM lens has been discontinued but you can pick up a used one on Amazon for approx. $120, as I write this.

 On a typical photograph, all of the tones are captured when the graph rises from the bottom left corner, reaches a peak in the middle, then descends towards the bottom right creating a “bell-shaped” curve because it’s, well, shaped like a bell.
 If the histogram’s curves starts out too far in from either side or the slope appears cut off, then the data is missing and the image’s contrast range may exceed the camera’s capabilities or simply the exposure selected for that specific image.

 While the classic histogram features a bell-shaped aka Gaussian curve, not every photograph fits this type of distribution.
 Dramatic images with lots of light or dark tones areas often have lopsided histograms but that doesn’t mean they aren’t correctly exposed for that subject matter.

-Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography that’s out-of-print but new copies are available for $21.88 or used copies for giveaway prices—four bucks—from Amazon, as I write this.
+Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography with new copies available from Amazon $21.50 or used copies starting at giveaway prices—six bucks— as I write this.